 In 2011, MWD completed its source water assessment of its Colorado River and State Water Project supplies.
 Colorado River supplies are considered to be most vulnerable to recreation, urban/storm runoff, increasing urbanization in the watershed and wastewater.
-The 242-mile aqueduct delivers water from the Colorado River at Lake Havasu west of the California/Arizona border.
-About 30 percent of Southern California's water comes from the State Water Project, state-built the largest water and power system in the nation.
-State Water Project supplies are considered be most vulnerable to urban/storm water runoff. wildlife, agriculture, recreation and wastewater.
+State Project Water supplies are considered to be most vulnerable to urban/storm water runoff, wildlife, agriculture, recreation and wastewater.
 Source water protection is not only important for the environment, but also for California residents by ensuring safe drinking water.
-A copy of the assessment can be obtained on the MWD website at: www.mwdh2o.com, or by calling: (800) 225-5693.
+A copy of the assessment can be obtained on the MWD website at www.mwdh2o.com, or by calling: (800) 225-5693.